Menu

 Simply put, xenoestrogens are endocrine disruptors that have oestrogen-like effects on the body, which can affect thyroid health, fertility, men’s hormonal health and more.

 There is evidence that exposure to a lot of xenoestrogens and developing breast cancer are linked.
-In fact, excessive exposure over time can contribute to hormonal disorders such as PCOS (For a PCOS Blood Test, click here.), endometriosis, fibroids and PMS too.
+It is also reported that excessive exposure over time can contribute to hormonal disorders such as PCOS (For a PCOS Blood Test, click here.), endometriosis, fibroids and PMS too.

 Where are Xenoestrogens Found?